+Avery is the world's largest supplier of labels, specialty converted media and software solutions to enable short run digital printing in businesses and homes alongside complementary office products sold through distributors and mass market retailers.
 The products are split into two primary lines, (1) Printable Media including address labels, shipping labels, marketing and product identification labels, indexes and dividers, business cards, name badges and specialty media labels supported by customized software solutions, and (2) BOPWI including binders, sheet protectors and writing instruments.
-All products are sold under the market leading "Avery" brand and, with equal prominence in German speaking countries, the "Zweckform" brand name that is better known by consumers in this part of Europe.
+Most products are sold under the market-leading "Avery" brand and, with equal prominence in German-speaking countries, under the "Zweckform" brand name that is better known by consumers in this part of Europe.
+Products are also sold direct to consumer from 2015 under the "pc/nametag" brand, and from 2016, under the "Mabel's Labels" brands.